telerik/maui-docs/controls/collectionview/sorting.md

 ## Property Sort Descriptor

 You can sort the data by a property value from the class that defines your business items.
-The `CollectionViewPropertySortDescriptor` exposes the following properties:
+The `PropertySortDescriptor` exposes the following properties:

 - `PropertyName`&mdash;Defines the string name of the property that is used to retrieve the key to sort by.
 - `SortOrder`&mdash;Specifies sort order to ascending or descending.

-The following example demonstrates how to define the CollectionViewPropertySortDescriptor.
+The following example demonstrates how to define the `PropertySortDescriptor`.

 **1.** Define the `RadCollectionView` in XAML: